nys99/QueueIt/README.md

-# Swift
-# Swift
+# QueueIt

-Self initiated programming project for using spotify with a group of people
+Before spotify group queues existed, QueueIt was created to allow Spotify iOS users to join and control a joint queue.